I am an Assistant Professor in Computer Science and Engineering at the University of Texas, Arlington.

 3rd Place in 12th Grade, Utah Math Contest, 2001

-My proposal to Research Enhancement Program at UTA got funded.
+My proposal "Convolution Neural Network for Graph Dat" for Research Enhancement Program at UTA got funded.

 Our paper "Cerebrospinal fluid biomarkers of neurofibrillary tangles and synaptic dysfunction are associated with longitudinal decline in white matter connectivity: A multi-resolution graph analysis" has been accepted to NeuroImage: Clinical.